ericoporto/ags-manual-wiki/Globalfunctions_Room.md

 allow the player to watch an intro again - this function can reset all the objects in the intro rooms to their starting positions.

-NOTE: You cannot reset the current room (ie. the room that the player is in).
+NOTE: You cannot reset the current room (i.e. the room that the player is in).

 Example: